Understanding Paul - in Acts 21

 Now let us go back to the Book of Acts, to see the next mention of Jerusalem…

-We see another factor: Paul wanted to be there to celebrate Pentecost.
+Here we see another factor: Paul wanted to be there to celebrate Pentecost.
 But the next reference to Jerusalem is extremely interesting…

 Notice that the word “spirit” is another small – s, clearly meaning that it is Paul’s spirit, again.
 But especially notice that God – the Holy Spirit (or in this case Holy Ghost is used), is beginning to warn Paul – not to go.
 But Paul has obviously convinced himself to go to Jerusalem.
 I really believe that the reason His name - Holy Ghost - is used, at least in this instance, is to very clearly differentiate the Holy Spirit, from Paul's spirit.